 The details of this activity will be at the discretion of the Host Committee, but should include entertainment, speeches by local and national dignitaries and introduction of the provincial contingents.
 The intent of this ceremony is to raise enthusiasm and excitement for the beginning of the Event.
 It does not include any planned meal or food preparation for participants.
-It is a requirement that the entirety of this ceremony be done in English and French.
+Seating should be no less than 1500.